 The law does not require embalming.
-However, the person with the right to control disposition must accept or decline embalming by signing a specific form prescribed by the Bureau.
-Additionally, a funeral establishment must refrigerate an unembalmed body in its possession if burial or cremation does not take place within 24 hours.
-(See exception under Home Death Care, page 7.)
+However, the person with the right to control disposition must accept or decline embalming by signing a Bureau approved form.
+Additionally, a funeral establishment must refrigerate an unembalmed body in its possession if burial, cremation, or hydrolysis does not take place within 24 hours.
 As a practical matter, however, you may wish to authorize embalming if there will be a delay before a public viewing.
-Keep in mind that embalming does not prevent decomposition of a body.
+Keep in mind that neither embalming nor refrigeration prevent or stop the decomposition of a body.

-(NOTE: A coroner may require embalming in certain circumstances.)
+NOTE: A coroner may require embalming in certain circumstances.

-Cremation
+CREMATION OR HYDROLYSIS

 The law does not require the purchase of a casket before cremation.

-(A combustible cremation container, typically referred to as an alternative container, is required.
-See Cremation, page 14.)
+For cremation, a combustible cremation container, typically referred to as an alternative container, is required, and for hydrolysis a hydrolysis container is required.
+For additional information on cremation and hydrolysis, see page 18.

-Burial
+BURIAL

-The law does not require outer burial containers, commonly known as vaults or grave liners, but cemeteries may require them because they keep the ground from settling after burial.
-Typically, vaults completely surround the casket in concrete or other material.
+The law does not require outer burial containers, commonly known as vaults or grave liners, but cemeteries may require them to keep the ground from settling after burial.
+Typically, vaults surround the casket in concrete or other material.
 Grave liners cover only the top and sides.
 Neither container will prevent the eventual decomposition of human remains.